franpass87/FP-Digital-Marketing-Suite/readme.txt

 == Upgrade Notice ==

-= 1.1.0 =
+= 1.2.0 =
-Documentation refresh and alerting/reporting enhancements.
-Review new automation toggles after updating.
+Run the plugin upgrade process during low-traffic windows so cache purges can complete.
+All cached analytics and wizard menu state will be regenerated automatically after update.

 = 1.0.1 =
 Performance and onboarding improvements.
 Revisit caching settings if you customized cron schedules.